 The Effect of Financial Calculations in the Nigerian Economy

-It is true that tiny drops of water can make an ocean but time interval at which it drops and its consistency are the keys.
+It is true that tiny drops of water can make an ocean but time interval at which it drops and its consistency are key.
 No child becomes an adult within the space of one year.
 It takes several years of growth and development for that dream to become an obvious reality.
 One is not left in the dark on the effect of financial calculations in the economy except they’ve chosen to be intentionally blind to its truth.

 In a nation like Nigeria, housing millions of citizens, a unit naira from all of her citizen can meet the need of a widow who has a dying son needing surgery, how much more few hundreds and thousands of naira.
-A system can be build such that would sustain the circulation of funds in such a way that the poor are made a little less poorer and the rich,a little less richer thereby introducing a dynamic equilibrium to the system of our economy.
+Hence, a system can be built such that would sustain the circulation of funds in such a way that the poor are made a little less poorer and the rich,a little less richer thereby introducing a dynamic equilibrium to the system of our economy.

-8 thoughts on “The Effect of Financial Calculations in the Nigerian Economy”
+8 thoughts on “The Effect of Financial Calculations in the Nigerian Economy

-1. Nice post.
+• Nice post.
 I was checking continuously this blog and I’m impressed!

 Very useful information particularly the last part 🙂 I care for such information a lot.